-In light of the COVID-19 pandemic, the Telluride Association welcomes the opportunity and challenge to adapt our programming to a new site: The Telluride Association Online Seminar (TAOS).
+In 2020, in light of the COVID-19 pandemic, the Telluride Association welcomed the opportunity and challenge to adapt our programming to a new site: The Telluride Association Online Seminar (TAOS).

 A Telluride Association Online Seminar (TAOS) is a free six-week ONLINE educational experience for high school sophomores and juniors that aims to to offer an online Telluridean education to this year’s cohort of TASS and TASP admits.